nothingnothings/RCIprototype/README.md

 # BootstrapTraining

 This project is a simple multi-page web application built with Webpack.
 It was inspired by the site [RCIIT](https://www.rciit.com/) but developed independently by me, with original markup and styles.
-The primary goal of this project was to practice Bootstrap class usage and to showcase an example of basic structure that can be used for webpack projects.
+The primary goal of this project was to practice Bootstrap class usage and to showcase an example of a basic structure that can be used for webpack projects.
 The project can be visited here: [https://nothingnothings.github.io/bootstrapTraining/](https://nothingnothings.github.io/bootstrapTraining/)

 ## Features